tomastm07/U-Net-Brain-MRI-segmentation/README.md

 # U-Net-Brain-MRI-segmentation
-U-Net Brain MRI segmentation from scratch with Keras/Tensorflow
+Brain MRI image segmentation from scratch with U-Net Model built with Keras/Tensorflow